• Skip to primary navigation

 Ingredients for the Green Curry Paste

 • Green Chillis.
 The key ingredients for the green curry paste are the green chillis.
-They will give your paste a vibrant green colour and the spice that this curry calls for.
+They will give your paste a vibrant green color and the spice that this curry calls for.
 Depending on the chillis you choose to make the paste, the spice level will vary.
 The traditional recipe calls for Thai green chillis which are quite spicy.
-For our curry paste, we use Serrano chillis (milder) and green Bird's eye Chillis (spicier).
-Depending on your level of spice tolerance, you can change the amount and type of chilli that our recipe calls for.
-This recipe comes out medium-high spicy.
+For our curry paste, we use Serrano chillis (milder) and green Bird's Eye Chillis (spicier).
+Our recipe comes out medium-high spicy, and you can adapt the amount to your taste.

 • Fresh Coriander.
-Originally, green curry paste is made with coriander root, but as we cannot find coriander root, we use fresh coriander.
-When making curry paste, make sure to use both, stems and leaves as they have similar taste and are equally good to prepare your curry paste.
-If you can buy the coriander bunch with some of the roots still there, make sure to choose that one and add them into the paste.
+Originally, green curry paste is made with coriander root, but this ingredient is not easily found.
+You can make still a yummy paste using coriander.
+When making curry paste, make sure to use both, stems and leaves as they have similar tastes and are equally good to prepare your curry paste.
+If you can buy the coriander bunch with some of the roots still there, make sure to choose that one and add them to the paste.

 • Kaffir lime zest and Kaffir lime leaves.
 Kaffir lime may be difficult to find if you are not in Thailand.
 Some Asian supermarkets will sell it fresh or frozen but it can be challenging.
 You can add lime zest instead, just make sure to add just the green part (as the white part will make your paste sour).
-You can as well, leave this ingredient out as the lime leaves will give you curry already a good punch.
+Alternatively, leave this ingredient out and simply use lime leaves if possible.
 We add the lime leaves while cooking the curry instead of blending them with the rest of the ingredients.
-They can be blended as well, but we prefer them whole inside the curry.
+They can be blended as well, simply remove the stem.

 • Miso paste.
 We know!
-Miso paste is Japanese, so why are we using it in a Thai curry?
-Well, we tried different ingredients to substitute the prawn paste that goes in curry pastes.
-After different tries, we found out that miso adds the perfect saltiness and flavour that we were looking for!
+Miso paste is Japanese, so why are we using it in Thai curry?
+Well, we tried different ingredients to substitute the prawn paste that goes in curry paste.
+After different tries, we found out that miso adds the perfect saltiness and flavor that we were looking for!

 • Spices.
-Our spice blend for the green curry paste contains white and black peppercorns, cumin powder, coriander powder.
+Our spice blend for the green curry paste contains white and black peppercorns, ground cumin, and ground coriander.
+You can use cumin and coriander seeds as well.
+Simply toast them before using them.

 • Sea salt.
 If you want to keep your paste a few days or a week in the fridge, it will stay good for longer if you add salt or sea salt.